luccahuguet/cool_rust/README.md

  It is designed with Rope Science from the Xi-Editor which makes for lightning-fast computation, and leverages OpenGL for rendering

 ### Terminal
-- [zellij](https://github.com/zellij-org/zellij) :star: - A terminal workspace with batteries included, great for multiplexing
 - [starship](https://github.com/starship/starship) :star: - The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 Cross-platform
+- [nushell](https://github.com/nushell/nushell) :star: - a new type of shell.
+Cross-platform.
+Shows every output as a table.
+Understands json, yaml and others.
+Autocompletion out of the box
 - [alacritty](https://github.com/alacritty/alacritty) :star: - A cross-platform, OpenGL terminal emulator
+- [zellij](https://github.com/zellij-org/zellij) :star: - A terminal workspace with batteries included, great for multiplexing
+- Trivia: The 4 above projecs form what I call the SNAZ terminal stack

 ### CLI Tools - Data summarizers & monitors
 - [erdtree](https://github.com/solidiquis/erdtree) :star: - A modern, vibrant (but not overly), and multi-threaded file-tree visualizer and disk usage